truong-mts/wp-query-builder/README.md

 # WordPress Query Builder

-An expressive query builder for WordPress based on Laravel's Query Builder.
-Wraps the `$wpdb` global.
+An expressive query builder for WordPress.
+Build for developers by developers.

 ## How to use in managed environments